imbcmdth/kickingnscreaming/README.markdown

+# Kicking-N-Screaming

-# Kicking-N-Screaming - a drag-n-drop helper
+### A drag-n-drop helper

-A drag-n-drop helper that somewhat tames HTML5's insane DnD system.
-Allows you to associate meta-type data to your draggable and droppable elements and only recieve events when they match.
+Somewhat tames HTML5's insane DnD system.
+Allows you to associate meta-type data to your draggable and droppable elements and to recieve the events *dragenter, dragleave, and dragover* only when both the draggable and droppable elements have one or more `types` that match.

 ### Node.js